wp-plugins/ipu-chart/readme.txt

 === Plugin Name ===
 Contributors: thmufl
-Tags: chart, diagram, svg, csv, excel, numbers, bar chart, pie chart, line chart, donut chart, animation, quotes Requires at least: 3.0.1
+Tags: chart, diagram, svg, csv, excel, numbers, bar chart, pie chart, line chart, donut chart, scatter chart, animation, quotes
+Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 0.3.3
+Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates SVG based, animated bar, pie, donut and line charts out of your CSV data.
+Creates SVG based, animated bar, pie, donut, line and scatter charts out of your CSV data.
 A powerful, easy to use shortcode.

 == Description ==

-IPU-Chart is an easy to use shortcode that creates SVG based bar, pie, donut and line charts out of your CSV data.
+IPU-Chart is an easy to use shortcode that creates SVG based bar, pie, donut, line and scatter charts out of your CSV data.

 The plugin takes a csv file (Texteditor, Excel, Numbers etc.) and displays it as a chart.
 IPU-Chart is based on [SVG](http://www.w3.org/TR/SVG/) and [D3](http://d3js.org/).
 It works perfectly on large computer screens as well as on tablets and smaller mobile screens.
 For browsers that do not support SVG an alternative image can be set.

 = Features =

-* Create bar, pie, donut and line charts
+* Create bar, pie, donut, line and scatter charts
 * Enter the csv data directy in you blog or page
 * Or load the csv data from a remote location
 * Create multiple views of the csv data
+* Load csv data from a remote location
 * Tooltip for chart details (see screenshots)
 * Animated bar charts
 * Define colors and number formats of the chart